JoryHogeveen/off-canvas-sidebars/readme.txt

 The structure of your theme is of great importance for this plugin.
 Please read the [installation guide](https://github.com/JoryHogeveen/off-canvas-sidebars/wiki/Theme-setup) carefully!!

 This plugin should work with most themes and plugins although I can't be sure for all use-cases.
-At this point it's still a 0.x version...
+Also note that at this point it's still a 0.x version...
 If the plugin does not work for your theme, please let me know through the support and add a plugins and themes list and I will take a look!

 **Fixed elements (like sticky menu's)**